TITLE 86: REVENUE

 4) Any person who is or has been a professional gambler; for example, one who has declared himself to be a professional gambler on an income tax return, or who has been convicted of a gambling offense in another jurisdiction;

-5) Any person found gambling in a manner not authorized by this Act, participating in such gambling, or knowingly permitting such gambling on premises where an authorized charitable games event is being or has been conducted.
-(Section 9 of the Act) These acts are deemed to have been committed by a person when any determination issued by the Department (e.g., fine, suspension or revocation) regarding these events has become final;
+5) Any person found gambling in a manner not authorized by the Act, the Illinois Pull Tabs and Jar Games Act, or the Bingo License and Tax Act, participating in such gambling, or knowingly permitting such gambling on premises where an authorized charitable games event is authorized to be or has been conducted.
+These acts are deemed to have been committed by a person when any determination issued by the Department (e.g., fine, suspension or revocation) regarding these events has become final;

-6) Any business or organization in which a person defined in subsections (a)(1), (2), (3), (4) or (5) above has a proprietary, equitable, or credit interest, or in which the person is active or employed;
+6) Any organization in which a person defined in subsection (a)(1), (2), (3), (4) or (5) has a proprietary, equitable or credit interest, or in which the person is active or employed;

 9) Any unlicensed person engaging in any activities required to be licensed under the Act.
 These acts are deemed to have been committed when any determination issued by the Department (e.g., fine, confiscation) regarding these events has become final;

-10) Any person submitting any application, supporting documentation, return, or report containing statements which the person knows, or should know, to be false;
+10) Any person submitting any application, supporting documentation, return or report containing statements the person knows, or should know, to be false;

-11) Any person which, when required pursuant to the Act or this Part, has failed to file or submit any report, return, application, or documentation, or which has failed to pay any fee, tax, penalty, or interest due the Department for any period during which the person has a valid license issued under the Act;
+11) Any person who, when required pursuant to the Act or this Part, has failed to file or submit any report, return, application or documentation, or that has failed to pay any fee, tax, penalty or interest due the Department for any period during which the person has a valid license issued under the Act;

-12) Any person which fails to file a return, or to pay the tax, penalty or interest shown in a filed return, or to pay any final assessment of tax, penalty or interest, as required by any other tax Act administered by the Department.
-[20 ILCS 2505/39b47].
+12) Any person that fails to file a return, or to pay the tax, fee, penalty or interest shown in a filed return, or to pay any final assessment of tax, fee, penalty or interest, as required by any other tax or fee Act administered by the Department.
+[20 ILCS 2505/2505-380].